 - Finally, draw two half-circles for his eyes.
 Fill these in with two more half circles and then a small dark black circle in the center of each eye.

 Step 3: Complete the Face and Collar

 - Study the drawing above and see where I have drawn the line that represents the edge of his mouth.
 Note that this is simply a curved line.

 - Let me just say at this point—drawing takes practice.
 Nobody gets it just right the first time.
 Drawing is a simple matter of repetition and training your hands to draw what your eyes are seeing.
 It takes time, so DON'T be too hard on yourself.
 You can do this—just take a breath and let's move on.

 - So, draw the mouth and then draw the series of curved lines that make up the pipe.

 - Next, continue to add detail to the beard, and complete the entire shape.

 - Finally, add a simple tie underneath his collar.

 Step 4: Adding the Final Details

-- OK, of you've made it this far you're doing great.
-If not, then get a fresh sheet of paper and go back up to the top and start again.
+- OK, if you've made it this far, you're doing great.
+If not, then get a fresh sheet of paper, go back up to the top, and start again.
 Remember that each drawing you don't finish is just a teacher for the next drawing.
-Your ability will begin to develop as you continue to practice - I guarantee this.
+Your ability will begin to develop as you continue to practice—I guarantee this.
 I taught myself to draw this way as a young boy.